MindscapeHQ/raygun4wordpress/README.md

 * WordPress version tracking enabled

-* Updated Raygun4PHP, fixed two bugs with nested request data and user tracking
+* Updated Raygun4PHP.
+There were two bugs in 1.1 with nested request data and user tracking, updating is recommended.

 Version 1.1: